AlexArellanoATX/stock-analysis/README.md

 ##  Results:
 ### Using images and examples of your code, compare the stock performance between 2017 and 2018, as well as the execution times of the original script and the refactored script.

+While the original VBA code we wrote works to show the performance and trading volume of the stocks in our dataset, using 2 loops requires the dataset to be looped through many more times than necessary.
+Below is the relevant portion of the original VBA code:

  ![OriginalVBACode_Loops&conditional_Snippet](./Additional_Resources/Original_VBAScript.png)

+The refactored VBA code has the exact same funtionality, but uses 3 additional arrays that we created to identify and store the necessary data.
+We used an index variable named "(tickerIndex)" to access the corresponding volume and closing price data.

  ![RefactoredVBACode_Loops&conditional_Snippet](./Additional_Resources/Refactored_VBAScript_Loops&Conditionals.png)

+ The final loop we wrote in the refactored VBA code outputs the volume and closing price data from the new arrays we created, and this process requires less loops than the original code, which makes it faster and more efficient.

  ![RefactoredVBACode_OutputDataFrom3NewArrays_Snippet](./Additional_Resources/Refactored_VBAScript_OutputDataFrom3NewArrays.png)

+ This refactored code is longer and more complex to write, but serves the purpose of reducing the amount of time required to run the analysis.

 The original code we wrote to analyze the stock dataset executed in between 0.53 and 0.56 seconds, for the 2017 and 2018 stock dataset: